-Some air fryers have dishwasher-safe accessories.
-If your frying basket is dishwasher-safe, you can just pop it in the dishwasher.
+Step 3: Put your air fryer basket in the dishwasher (if it's safe).
+Note: Some air fryers have dishwasher-safe accessories.
 Refer to the manufacturer’s instructions to find out about dishwasher safety.

-Wipe the interior completely with a non-abrasive sponge or cloth and hot water.
+Step 3: Wipe the interior completely with a nonabrasive sponge or cloth and hot water.
 You can use a very small amount of dish soap if needed to remove grease.
 Again, you can use a soft-bristle cleaning brush to remove stuck-on foods.
-Though there are multiple ways to clean kitchen grease.
+There are multiple ways to clean kitchen grease.

 Wipe the exterior with a moist cloth or sponge and a mild detergent.
-Avoid using glass cleaners, bleaches, or heavy cleaners, and never immerse the air fryer itself in water.
+Don’t use bleach, glass cleaners, or other chemicals.
+Never submerge your air fryer in water to clean it.

-Clean your air fryer after each use to prevent it from accumulating food particles and building up grease.
-After you clean your air fryer, allow it to dry completely, and then store it in its original box or in a clean and dry place (i.e. don’t store it next to your stovetop or right near your dishwasher).
+If you want your air fryer to perform as well as the day you bought it, you’re going to want to wash it well each time you finish using it.
+This prevents food particles and grease buildup from damaging the appliance.
+After you clean your air fryer, allow it to dry completely, and then store it in its original box or a clean and dry place (i.e. don’t keep it next to your stovetop or right near your dishwasher).

-Make sure you use the frying basket and pan as directed so your foods don’t come into contact with the heating element.
-And, most importantly, avoid overfilling your air fryer.
+Follow the instructions to ensure you’re using the frying basket and pan in the right ways to keep food from touching the heating element.
+The paramount rule for using the air fryer is to never overload it with food.
 When you put too much food in the basket, it doesn’t cook properly, it has to cook for longer, and more grease and food particles can get onto the heating element.